simarmannsingh/BulkMailer/README.md

 ## FAQs

+1. How can I change the SMTP account setting to use my own SMTP mail account with this app?
+It is not very difficult.
+Simply make the changes in the app.js file (SMTP settings have been marked with comments) to enter your own SMTP settings.
+It should work fine.
+A setup page is planned for now.

-1. Can my SMTP mail server get banned for sending 1 Million emails at once?
+2. Can my SMTP mail server get banned for sending bulk emails at once?
 It depends on the plan that you have opted for.
 Almost all the email providers allow only limited emails to be sent (there is a limit / cap on the emails one can send in an hour) in the free tier exceeding which the email account can surely get banned.
 But if you are already a premium customer, well enjoy for what you've already paid for.
 But please don't try if you also have an account with free tier.

-2. Can this Web-app be adjusted to allow files to be attached to each email?
+3. Can this Web-app be adjusted to allow files to be attached to each email?
-Surely it can be adjusted.
-Just that it wasn't asked for in the coding challenge.
+Yes, Surely it can be adjusted.

-3. Is there any other way to achieve the same results?
+4. Is there any other way to achieve the same results?
 There are so many ways.
 A lot of libraries exists that could be used for parsing .csv files n parts (e.g resumable.js, multer ), for sending emails (nodemailer.js, smtp.js) etc. Any other combination can be used to achieve the same results.

+## To-do
+- Settings Tab to enter SMTP account settings.
+- Parse any .csv file, even with other data columns like name, surname etc.
+- Find and remove duplicate email address entries in the .csv file
+- Check for valid emails only and skip the invalid email rows.

+## Issues
+If you happen to find any issues, please use the issues tab and mark them.
+You can also post suggestion.
+Any constructive comment, remark is most welcome.